groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/form-field-annotations/implement-textfield-annotations-java-groupdocs/_index.md

 **Your Java Skills:**
 - Basic Java programming knowledge
-- Understanding of object-oriented programming concepts
+- Understanding of object‑oriented programming concepts
 - Familiarity with Maven dependencies (helpful but not required)

 Got all that?
 Perfect!
 Let's get your project set up.